abrauchli/camper/README.md

 # Camper DIY Projects and Item Reviews

-A list of links to products we actually like and use on our Grand Design Momentum 395m RV.
+A list of links to products we actually like and use on our 2019 Grand Design Momentum 395m RV.

+**All products listed here have been road-tested for more than 12,000 miles.
+We paid retail prices for all of them and are not sponsored in any way to review the products.**

 Did we miss something or do you know better alternatives?
 We'd love to hear from you!
 File an issue or open a pull-request.